coreybutler/node-mac/docs/guides/nodeMacService/README.md

-# node-mac
+# Mac Services

-This is a standalone module, originally designed for internal use in [NGN](http://github.com/coreybutler/NGN).
-However; it is capable of providing the same features for Node.JS scripts independently of NGN.

-## Overview

-This module helps create/manage native processes and event logs for Node.js applications on Mac OSX.

 To start, install node-mac via:

     npm install node-mac

-node-mac is a utility for running Node.js scripts as Mac daemons.
+node-mac has a utility to run Node.js scripts as Mac daemons.
 Please note that like all Mac daemons, creating one requires sudo/root privileges.
 To create a service with node-mac, prepare a script like: